TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Movie News: First Look at New 'Mission: Impossible' Read More
+    *   Movie News: Jennifer Hudson to Star as Aretha Franklin in Musical Biopic Read More
     *   The 2018 Sundance Movies To Put On Your Must-Watch List Read More
-    *   Steven Spielberg Begins Casting for 'West Side Story' Read More
+    *   Tom Hanks to Star in a Mister Rogers Biopic Read More

     Explore Content
     *   Movie Reviews